 Pursuant to a Circular on Enterprise Income Tax Preferential Treatments issued by the State Administration of Taxation, or SAT, and the Ministry of Finance effective February 2008, as partially amended by a Circular on Enterprise Income Tax Policies for Further Encouraging the Development of the Software Industry and the Integrated Circuit Industry, a qualified software enterprise is eligible to be exempted from income tax for its first two profitable years, followed by a 50% reduction in income tax, to a rate of 12.5%, for the subsequent three years.
 Shanghai Fangxin, a wholly owned subsidiary of ours, was recognized as a qualified software enterprise and was further approved by the local tax authority in October 2012 to become eligible for being exempted from income tax for 2012 and 2013, followed by a 50% reduction in income tax from 2014 through 2016.
 Shanghai Fangxin has ceased to enjoy preferential tax treatment starting from 2017.
 Shanghai SINA Leju was entitled to enjoy a favorable statutory tax rate of 15% for 2013 through 2017 as a "high and new technology enterprise".
-Shanghai SINA Leju renewed its qualification of "high and new technology enterprise" status, its applicable enterprise income tax rate may increase to up to 25%.
+Shanghai SINA Leju renewed its qualification of "high and new technology enterprise" in 2018 and is entitled to enjoy a favorable statutory tax rate of 15% from 2018 through 2020.
+If Shanghai SINA Leju fails to maintain "high and new technology enterprise" status, its applicable enterprise income tax rate may increase to up to 25%.
 The loss or potential loss of preferential tax treatments enjoyed by Shanghai SINA Leju could have a material and adverse effect on our financial condition and results of operations.
 Shanghai SINA Leju renewed its qualification of software enterprise in October 2020.
-In 2021, Shanghai SINA Leju renewed its qualification of software enterprise in October 2020.
-In 2021, Shanghai SINA Leju renewed its qualification of software enterprise in October 2020.
-In 2021, Shanghai SINA Leju renewed its qualification of software enterprise in October 2020.
-In 2021, Shanghai SINA Leju renewed its qualification of software enterprise in October 2020.
-In 2021, Shanghai SINA Leju renewed its qualification of software enterprise in October 2020.
-In 2021, Shanghai SINA Leju renewed its qualificat
+In 2021, Shanghai SINA Leju renewed its qualification of "high and new technology enterprise" to enjoy the favorable statutory tax rate of 15% for the following three years.